 Water leeches heat away from you at a much greater rate than air; even relatively warm water (about 70-75 degrees) will place a huge demand on your metabolism as it struggles to maintain your normal body temperature.
 Your body is forced to stoke the calorie burning fires, turbocharging your weight loss!
 Just being in the water helps you to melt off unwanted fat.

-You will still need patience
+You will need patience to lose weight by swimming

 Ideally, you should devote about an hour to your swim sessions.